Learn and create in a global community of ethnographic practitioners.

 Propose a Talk

-Amazing things happen when our community comes together.
-Please share your expertise, skills, ideas, and creative new initiatives.
+We invite EPIC Members to share expertise, skills, ideas, and creative new initiatives with each other.
 When you do, you’ll get stimulating feedback and important new professional connections.
 Any EPIC Member may propose a Talk.

 We are open to a broad range of topics and formats that reflect the diversity and creativity of our community.
 We have just three requirements: